 19. Automate your sharing

-Of course, you should be sharing your fresh content and other relevant pieces across your social media channels, but save yourself some time – while also increasing the amount you share – by using scheduling tools, like Buffer or Hootsuite, to automate social shares.
+Of course, you should be sharing your fresh content and other relevant pieces across your social media channels, but save yourself some time – while also increasing the amount you share – by using scheduling tools, like Buffer, Hootsuite or any of the plethora of other social media tools, to automate social shares.

 You mean I don’t have to post everything in real-time?